-People have practiced yoga since the fifth or sixth century BCE.
-But it wasn’t until the 1980s that yoga became a popular form of exercise.
-Some common yoga styles practiced in the U.S. include Hatha, Anusara, Bikram, Vinyasa, Ashtanga, Iyengar, Flow and Kripalu.
+People have practiced yoga since 2700 BC.
+But yoga didn’t come to the U.S. until 1893.
+Nowadays, many Americans practice yoga.
+Some common yoga styles include Hatha, Anusara, Bikram, Vinyasa, Ashtanga, Iyengar, Flow and Kripalu.

-While yoga can help improve your strength, flexibility, balance and well-being, like any form of exercise, there is also a risk of yoga-related injuries to the lower extremities, such as the lower back, hip, knee and hamstring.
-Here are some common reasons for these types of injuries.
+Yoga can help improve your strength, flexibility, balance and well-being.
+However, like any form of exercise, you may be at risk for injuries to the lower extremities, such as the lower back, hip, knee and hamstring.

-- Your instructor pushes you to perform a pose beyond your ability.
+- The instructor pushes you to perform a pose beyond your ability.

 - Your instructor makes a hands-on adjustment to a pose you’re performing that’s beyond the physical limits of your body.

-- Your instructor may not have enough yoga training, leading to improper instruction.
+- The instructor may not have enough yoga training, which leads to improper instruction.

-- Your class size may be too large for your instructor to provide adequate supervision of each person’s performance.
+- Your class size may be too large for your instructor.
+Therefor, they can’t provide adequate supervision of each person’s performance.

-- Your instructor may encourage competition between students or within yourself, pushing you too far, too fast for your abilities.
+- The instructor may encourage competition between students or within yourself.
+You may push yourself too far or too fast for your abilities.

-- You perform the same poses repeatedly over time, leading to repetitive strain and musculoskeletal injuries and conditions.
+- You perform the same poses repeatedly over time.
+Over-repetition can lead to strain and musculoskeletal injuries.

 - You push yourself to reach full extensions in poses before your body is ready to perform the extension.